Certificate of Orthopaedic and Manipulative Therapy, B. Science (Physiotherapy)

 Guy is a Musculoskeletal and Sports Physiotherapist who has worked in both clinical practice and education for over 35 years.
 He also has an honorary appointment within the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne as a Senior Fellow.

 Guy founded Carlton Physiotherapy Centre, treating patients with musculoskeletal conditions since 1976.
 He has experience in the management of sporting injuries, having spent a number of years as the physiotherapist with Carlton Football Club.
 Over the years Guy has focussed his knowledge towards headaches, facial pain and jaw dysfunction and he is one of few experts in this field in Australia.
 This has culminated in the development of our Jaw Clinic, allowing us to help as many people as possible suffering from these issues.

 Surya runs our BikeFit clinic once a month on Saturday mornings.
-He completed his Bachelor of Physiotherapy at the University of Sydney and in 2017 completed a Masters of Musculoskeletal Physiotherapy from Latrobe University.
+He completed his Bachelor of Physiotherapy at the University of Sydney and in 2017 a Masters of Musculoskeletal Physiotherapy, from Latrobe University.
 He has completed further training in dry needling, western acupuncture, pilates and strength and conditioning as well as being GLA:D certified.

-Prior to joining the team at Carlton Physio Surya has worked in both large hospital and private practice roles as well as working with many different sports over the years, including golf, cricket, rugby league, rugby union, soccer, netball and basketball.
-He is currently involved with Melbourne University rugby union team and looks after their on field physiotherapy needs.
+Prior to joining the team at Carlton Physio Surya has worked in both large hospital and private practice roles as well as working with many different sports over the years, including golf, cricket, rugby league, rugby union, soccer, netball, and basketball.

-Surya's special area of interest is in the treatment of lumbar spine injuries, cervical spine injuries, work place injuries and return to work planning.
-He is passionate about strength and conditioning and believes achieving the day to day physical requirements of life is paramount as it plays a major role in the prevention of chronic conditions.
-He finds of the most rewarding parts of being a physiotherapist is teaching and sharing his knowledge to his patients to help them understand how rewarding life is when you are healthy.
+Surya is passionate about strength and conditioning and believes achieving the day-to-day physical requirements of life is paramount as it plays a major role in the prevention of chronic conditions.
+He finds of the most rewarding part of being a physiotherapist is teaching and sharing his knowledge to his patients to help them understand how rewarding life is when you are healthy.
 His goal is to help people understand that physiotherapy is not just about the physical aspect of people’s lives.
 It’s about helping people get their physical issues right so they can pursue their life goals and the things that really matter to them.